qua-platform/py-qua-tools/qualang_tools/config/README_helper_tools.md

 The following tool `transform_negative_delays`:
 * It takes as input a config dictionary that can contain a wide variety of controllers as well as different delays to the analog outputs channels.
 Positive and negative delays are permitted.
-The tool finds the minimum delay among all channels (can be negative) and adds this value to all channels to synchronize them in the set-up.
+The tool finds the maximum/most negative delay among all channels and adds this value to all channels to synchronize them in the set-up.

 ## Example use case for QuaConfig